-4.5.1 Recommended Orphan or excess young animals should be fostered onto other ewes.

-4.5.2 If foster mothers are used the number of lambs must be adjusted to the amount of milk the foster mother can produce and the number of foster lambs she will accept.

-4.5.3 Foster mothers must not become debilitated by nursing.

-4.5.4 Sick or injured animals must not be used as foster mothers.

-4.5.7 Lambs must be fed milk or milk replacer at least twice a day.

-4.5.8 Milk replacer containing antibiotics, growth promoters and/or any animal byproducts aside from milk protein is prohibited.
+- 4.5.1 Recommended Orphan or excess young animals should be fostered onto other ewes. - 4.5.2 If foster mothers are used the number of lambs must be adjusted to the amount of milk the foster mother can produce and the number of foster lambs she will accept. - 4.5.3 Foster mothers must not become debilitated by nursing. - 4.5.4 Sick or injured animals must not be used as foster mothers. - 4.5.5 4.4.6 Not allocated. - 4.5.7 Lambs must be fed milk or milk replacer at least twice a day. - 4.5.8 Milk replacer containing antibiotics, growth promoters and/or any animal by-products aside from milk protein is prohibited.